The Bankrate promise

 Even if you’ve always managed your money responsibly and worked hard, unexpected events can easily overwhelm your cash reserves and you might need some fast cash in your life.

-According to a June 2022 Bankrate survey, most American households say they’re concerned about their level of emergency savings.
+According to Bankrate’s 2023 emergency savings report, less than half (43 percent) of American households would be able to pay a $1,000 emergency expense from their savings.
 It’s important to establish an emergency fund to cover unexpected expenses, but there are also some ways to find extra cash in times of need.

 Let’s explore some of the legitimate ways to get cash fast.

 How to get cash fast

 Though the scramble to get extra cash can feel daunting, remember that money may be hiding right under your nose before you pursue drastic measures.
 Consider some of these strategies to consolidate your resources, sell unused items and rediscover wealth that’s already yours, helping you bridge the gap without breaking the bank.

 1. Sell something